 After Pearl Harbor, the government began relocating Japanese Americans into internment camps.
 One was constructed in Granada in 1942 and at its peak housed over 7,000 people.
 It was self-sufficient until the detainment order expired in 1945 and most people left the area.

-Camp Amache Historic Landmark – This site once served as one of ten Japanese-American incarceration sites during WWII.
-Today the original site that imprisoned over 10,000 people is now a registered historic landmark.
+Camp Amache Historic Landmark – This site served as one of ten Japanese-American incarceration sites during WWII.
+Today the original site that imprisoned over 7,000 people is now a registered historic landmark.

 Visitors can take a self-guided tour by downloading a driving map and audio tour or schedule a ride with a member of the staff.
 On-site visitors can learn about what life was like at the camp and see original landmarks still standing.

-Amache Museum – Located in downtown Granada, the Amache Museum houses many different objects recovered from the Camp Amache site or donated by survivors and survivors’ families of the camp.
+Amache Museum – Located in downtown Granada, the Amache Museum houses many different objects recovered from the Camp Amache site.
+There are also artifacts donated by survivors and survivors’ families of the camp.

 Activities near Granada